Skip to main content

 This effect is particularly beneficial for older adults, who often experience a decline in the body’s ability to build and repair muscle tissue.

-A study published in the journal Medicine & Science in Sports & Exercise found that older women who were supplemented with creatine and engaged in resistance training experienced significant improvements in muscle mass and strength compared to those who did not supplement with creatine.
+A study published in the journal Medicine & Science in Sports & Exercise found that older women who were supplemented with creatine and engaged in resistance training experienced significant improvements in muscle mass and strength17 compared to those who did not supplement with creatine.

 After 24 weeks of the study, these women show improvements in both upper-body and lower-body strength.